Skip to Content

 Subject to the Maximum Time to Completion and Abandonment of Studies provisions specified in Part I for the Graduate Diploma, all candidates commencing study towards the Graduate Diploma in Environmental Health on or after 1 January 2017 must satisfy the requirements specified in these regulations.
 All candidates who commenced study towards the Graduate Diploma in Environmental Health prior to 1 January 2017 and have completed at least 30 credits towards the graduate diploma may be permitted course substitution beyond the normal limits.
 The transition arrangements expire on 31 December 2020.

-To plan your study and see what courses are necessary to complete your degree graduate diploma please use our regulations button.
+To plan your study and see what courses are necessary to complete your degree graduate diploma please check the regulations.